Ryan Ellis: Philadelphia Flyers

 "complex of the whole pelvic region."
 Although he was expected to be ready for the 2022–23 season, Flyers general manager Chuck Fletcher described the injury as possibly career-ending.

 Post-injury years

-In October 2025, he was traded to the San Jose Sharks alongside a conditional sixth-round pick in 2026 in exchange for Carl Grundstrom and Artem Guryev.
+In October 2025, Ellis' contract was traded to the San Jose Sharks alongside a conditional sixth-round pick in 2026 in exchange for Carl Grundstrom and Artem Guryev.
+Several months later, on January 8, 2026, his contract was traded to the Chicago Blackhawks, alongside Jake Furlong and a fourth-round pick in 2028, in exchange for Nolan Allan, Laurent Brossoit, and a seventh-round pick in 2028.

 International play

 Ellis made his debut with Hockey Canada at the 2008 World U17 Hockey Challenge, representing Ontario, the tournament's host province.
 He scored his first international goal against Team Pacific on December 29, 2007, a game in which he was also chosen as Ontario's best player.
 Team Ontario won eight straight games as they won the tournament.
 With nine points in eight games, Ellis was the tournament's leading defenceman and was named to the All-Star Team, along with Ontario teammate Matt Duchene.

 Later that year, Ellis was named to Canada's team for the 2008 IIHF World U18 Championships in Russia.
 Leading his team in shots on goal, he helped Canada to a gold medal, defeating Russia 8–0 in the final.
 He recorded a goal and an assist in the championship victory.
 Finishing with three goals and seven points, he was the tournament's leading defenceman.
 Four months later, he re-joined the national under-18 team for the 2008 Ivan Hlinka Memorial Tournament, held in Slovakia and the Czech Republic.
 Ellis led all team defencemen in scoring with five points (a goal and four assists), helping Canada go undefeated in four games.
 They defeated Russia 6–3 in the final to capture the gold medal.

 Moving on to the Canada's under-20 team, he made his first of three World Junior Championship appearances in 2009.
 Named to the team at 17 years old, he was one of three draft-eligible players on the club with John Tavares and Evander Kane.
 Head Coach Pat Quinn had coached Ellis previously at the World U18 Championships.
 He selected Ellis to the team as the eighth defencemen, instead of choosing a traditional 13th forward, because of his abilities on the power play.
 In the semifinal against Russia, Ellis was instrumental in tying the game with five seconds remaining in regulation.
 Twice, he preventing the puck from being cleared out of the offensive zone, which allowed a play to develop that resulted in Jordan Eberle's game-tying goal.
 Canada beat Russia in a shootout before defeating Sweden in the final to win gold.
 Ellis scored seven points over six games to finish fourth among tournament defencemen in scoring.
 It also set a Canadian record for most points by a 17-year-old defenceman.